Tokens

 $taskPlatform

-The platform that task will run against.
+The platform that task will run against, as defined in moon.yml

 # Configured as